 Teaching English to teenagers can be quite difficult because they are notorious for not really wanting to participate in class.
 They are often shy, tired, and haven’t chosen to take your English class.
 That’s where interactive games for teenagers comes in.
 Try out some of these fun ESL games for teenagers to make your TEFL classes even better.

-However, help is here with these top five ESL games for teenagers that are guaranteed to get your teenage students participating in class, speaking English, and having fun despite themselves.
+However, help is here with these ESL games for teenagers that are guaranteed to get your teenage students participating in class, speaking English, and having fun despite themselves.
 Try out just a few of these ESL games for teenagers and you’ll notice that students like your class, like you, and will begin to like English more and more each day.

-Concentration ESL Memory Game
+#1: Concentration ESL Memory Game

 Concentration is one of the best vocabulary ESL games for teenagers.
-It takes a bit of time to make the cards, but if you laminate them, you can use them again for different classes in the future, so it’s well-worth it to have a few sets of these handy.
+It takes a bit of time to make the cards, but if you laminate them, you can use them again for different classes in the future, so it’s well worth it to have a few sets of these handy.
 Students find the game really challenging, but fun and it brings out their competitive natures.

 This ESL memory game also works extremely well for little children.
 You can adapt the cards to make them easier, or harder depending on the level and age of your students.
 For example, older students may have to match synonyms or antonyms.
 Younger students may just have to match a picture and a single word.